-The Curtis Museum serves as a repository of historical and cultural information and physical artifacts primarily relating to African Americans in Pinellas County, Florida.
+The Pinellas County African American History Museum at The Curtis serves as a repository of historical and cultural information and physical artifacts primarily relating to African Americans in Pinellas County, Florida.

 Located in a building that once served as a school for African American children, Curtis Elementary School, and named after renowned educator S.W.
 Curtis, the museum is located in Clearwater, Florida.